Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 This flag controls the colors that are displayed and allowed to be chosen for annotations.

-* If set to `true` there is no limit on the color of created annotations and the downloaded annotations maintain their colors.
+* If set to `true`, annotation colors are displayed for all users.
-* If set to `false` the user may not choose different colors for annotations and instead, all of the user's annotations are either red, yellow for a highlight, and all other annotations are blue (the same is true for the downloaded annotated PDF).
+* If set to `false`, your annotations are displayed in red, your sticky notes and highlights are displayed in yellow, other user's annotations are displayed in blue (the same is true for the downloaded annotated PDF).

 Default value: `true`